You’ve finally saved your first $500. Now, where should you put it? It depends. You’ve got lots of choices:

 Credit Union savings accounts typically have little or no fees.
 Mutual funds, on the other hand, typically have management fees.
 Also, stock market trading fees are assessed when stocks are bought or sold.

-— No matter what stage of life you’re in, we can help make the ride a little smoother. —
+— No matter what stage of life you’re in, your credit union can make the ride a little smoother. —

 So you’re ready to make one of the biggest commitments of your life?
 We’re experts at financing the big day expenses — and beyond.

 No matter how much you plan, things can still go wrong.
-During times of unexpected hardship, Securityplus is still willing to help.
+During times of unexpected hardship, your credit union is still willing to help.

 Whether a new baby or a new pet, a growing family means growing expenses.
 We can help you prepare for those changes in your budget.